 Course Horsehair Paint Brush with Antique Wood Bobbin Spool Handle

-This brush is made by Elizabeth.
+This brush will be made to order by Elizabeth.
 It will be a stiffer/course/rounded horsehair bristle that will make a wide variety of marks, and texture.
-The handle will be made from a vintage quill bobbin.
-The finished brush is surprisingly light (2.5oz), it has metal caps on the ferrule and at the end of the brush.
+The handle will be made from a vintage quill bobbin (the same or similar to the one pictured).
+The finished brush is surprisingly light (@2.5oz), it has metal caps on the ferrule, and at the end of the brush.
 The brush end also has a leather hanging strap.
 The ferrule also has metal rings, 3 in total.
-The handle is old, the wood handle has a nice patina and the metal ferrule shows its history.
+These handles are old, the wood has a nice patina and the metal ferrule will show its history.

 - Bristle: @2.25" in length

 My brushes are made to make art :) - they are versatile, and a stiff blunt bristle head will be a terrific mark maker, offering the artist a ton of mark-making options.

 "The Industrial Revolution (1790's - 1860's) was an important time in America's history.
 The Revolution brought about many changes in the labor and textile industries.
 On average women worked a 72-hour week with few breaks.
 The mill itself was a dangerous place to work with shuttles flying off looms, and a constant humid, 100-degree climate.
 In response to the poor working conditions, the women of the mills organized America's first labor strikes and formed the first labor unions.